 If you’re looking for a federally insured credit union to open a certificate of deposit with, then you may want to check out Alaska USA Federal Credit Union’s CDs.
-They feature above average yields on all terms and come with a manageable minimum opening deposit requirement of just $500.
+They feature above average yields on many terms and come with a manageable minimum opening deposit requirement of just $500.

 If you haven’t heard of Alaska USA Federal Credit Union, they are the 19th largest credit union in the nation and the largest credit union in all of Alaska.
 Headquartered in Alaska since their founding in 1948, this member-owned nonprofit serves more than 674,000 members across the country with branch locations in four states—Alaska, Arizona, California, and Washington—as well as over 55,000 ATMs worldwide.